Energinet-DataHub/opengeh-wholesale/docs/public-data-models/README.md

 # Wholesale Public Data Models

+The public data models are the data models that the wholesale subsystem provides for accessing the data related to calculations.
+The public data models is provided as a delta lake and is accessed from Databricks.

+Each public data model has it's own Databricks database/schema.
+The data model contains one or more data sources.
+A data source is usually implemented as a view, but can be any kind of Databricks data source.

 ## About the Data

 It is anticipated that the reader/developer has a basic understanding of calculations.